 Deed fraud, which is also known as property title theft or identity theft house stealing, usually occurs when a home remains unoccupied for some time after the last owner dies or is perhaps moved into an elderly care facility.

-Vacation homes, abandoned homes, unoccupied home, and homes that are behind in taxes or mortgage payments are prime targets for criminals looking to steal a property through a forged deed.
+Vacation homes, abandoned homes, unoccupied homes, and homes that are behind in taxes or mortgage payments are prime targets for criminals looking to steal a property through a forged deed.
 Sometimes the thief will live in the home, flip the home and sell it, or rent it out.

-Clearly, a brazen attitude is the most important characteristic for a deed fraud scam, but there are other steps that the criminal or criminals must take in order to record a fake deed in the public record.
+Clearly, a brazen attitude is the most important characteristic of a deed fraud scam, but there are other steps that the criminal or criminals must take in order to record a fake deed in the public record.

 The steps to stealing a house with a fake deed include:

 - Search the public records or neighborhoods with unoccupied properties for a target.

 - Speak to neighbors about the property.
 Inquire whether the owner is dead or if any relatives stop by to take care of the place.

 - Create a fake deed with a forged signature of the deceased owner.

 - Obtain a notary seal (either a counterfeit one or a legitimate one from a less than diligent or corrupt notary).